 Benjamin Benmoyal graduated from the Central Saint Martins School in London.
 He studied new methods for using sustainable fabrics.

-Circle is a sportswear eco-friendly brand founded by Romain Trebuil and Alex Auroux.
+Circle is a sportswear, eco-friendly brand founded by Romain Trebuil and Alex Auroux.
 Circle offers designed clothing for yoga and running, made from recycled or recyclable materials.

 Coltesse is a creative and qualitative brand, made for adults who have kept their child’s soul.

 Since the beginning, productions have been conceived with respect for man and for the planet.
 European production and the choice of materials are the result of responsible reflection.
-In an approach of increasing improvement, the brand has brought back the production of its pants in France since 2019.
+With an approach of increasing improvement, the brand has brought back the production of its pants in France since 2019.

-The collections are produced in France and in Europe, in small quantities in order to consume less, but consume smarter.
+The collections are produced in France and in Europe, in small quantities in order to consume less, but smarter.

 LE PETIT DAKAROIS